-"You need to" he shuddered-- stop."
+"You need to"-he shuddered-"stop."
 She kissed his neck, jaw, mouth.
 "Don't want to."
 She pressed her mouth to his ear.
 "I want to watch you come."
 His eyes crossed and Bo knew he was running out of will-power here.
 They both knew it.
 One more stroke from her hand and he was a goner, not stopping until she was pregnant and wearing a wedding ring.
 Knowing full well this was not a good time to make life-altering decisions; Bo did the one thing he knew would stop Blayne.
+He said, "Blayne...I saw you."
+"Saw me where?" she asked, nipping at his shoulder.

+"In the van.
+I saw what you did in the van."

+164

-He said, Her lips and hand stopped moving and, slowly, Blayne leaned back to look into his face .
+Her lips and hand stopped moving and, slowly, Blayne leaned back to look into his face.

 "Oh," she said.
 "Okay."
 Then she bolted.